kunupat/aws-solution-architect-associate-certification-notes/README.md

   - Allows you to connect one VPC to another VPC via direct network route using private IP addresses
   - Peer VPCs can be in different AWS accounts
   - Does not have transitive peering (`VPC A <--> VPC B and VPC B <--> VPC C` does NOT mean `VPC A <--> VPC C `)
+- VPC Tenancy:
+  - Default
+  - Dedicated
+- First four and the last IP of the CIDR range of AWS subnet are [reserved by AWS](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html).
+You can't assign these 5 addresses.
+These are servered for:
+  - First IP Address: Network address
+  - Second IP Address: VPC Router
+  - Third IP Address: For DNS server related
+  - Fourth IP Address: For future use
+  - Last IP Address: Network broadcast address.
+As AWS does not support network broadcast in VPC, this address is reserved
+- When a new Subnet is created in VPC, it will associated with Main(Default) Route Table by default.
+This may be risky if Main Route Table has a route to the internet, which means that every new subnet associated with the Main Route table by default will also have this internet route.
+Create a new Route Table instead and associate the new subnet to it.

 ### Security Groups (SG)
   - Only `ALLOW` rules can be specified using SGs.
 There are no `DENY` rules.
   - All inbound traffic is blocked by default